-Where is reporting found for SAP FSCM?
+Q7) Where is reporting found for SAP FSCM?

-As with most new SAP functionality, reporting in core ERP is limited within SAP FSCM.
+Ans: As with most new SAP functionality, reporting in core ERP is limited within SAP FSCM.
 Implementing just the core SAP FSCM modules alone will leave a gap in terms of business reporting.
-Within SAP BW there is some good business content which is simple to implement.
+Within SAP BW there is some good business content that is simple to implement.
 Reporting should be part of the initial build within the project.
-Some customers who do not use SAP BW will design their own ABAP reports which is must better than using the standard content.
+Some customers who do not use SAP BW will design their own ABAP reports which are must better than using the standard content.
 Any project that does not consider reporting will find it almost impossible to measure the performance of the various teams.

-How do you implement SAP FSCM?
+Q8) How do you implement SAP FSCM?

-A business cannot input into any solution unless they understand the full capability of a system, otherwise they are over reliant on the implementation partner to make decisions for them.
+A business cannot input into any solution unless they understand the full capability of a system, otherwise, they are over-reliant on the implementation partner to make decisions for them.
 With this in mind, running business workshops on a proof of concept within the customer’s landscape enables the customer to make decisions with a better understanding.
-In turn this will reduce the subsequent phases including, build, test and training.
+In turn, this will reduce the subsequent phases including, build, test, and training.

-PI to use SAP FSCM Credit Management?
+Q9) PI to use SAP FSCM Credit Management?

-The simple answer here is no if you have Enhancement Package 5.
-However you need to implement WS-RM to replace the job PI does.
+Ans: The simple answer here is no if you have Enhancement Package 5.
+However, you need to implement WS-RM to replace the job PI does.
 If you have a PI server it does not make sense to look at the WS-RM option.
 If you do not have PI and want Credit Management it is worth considering WS-RM (if you have Enhancement Pack 5).
-To be fair this is more of technology question for your BASIS team to decide the landscape approach they plan to adopt.
+To be fair this is more of a technology question for your BASIS team to decide the landscape approach they plan to adopt.

-How to design a global template for SAP FSCM?
+Q10) How to design a global template for SAP FSCM?

-Before designing the processes to support the Credit Collections team, the organizational units need to be defined.
+Ans: Before designing the processes to support the Credit Collections team, the organizational units need to be defined.
 Collections and Credit Management have separate organizational units to represent the various levels within a Company.
-Where measure are to be common, organizational units can be shared, and where differences are required unique values are required.
+Where the measure is to be common, organizational units can be shared, and where differences are required unique values are required.
 Breaking out the full implementation into smaller chunks enables the solution to be rolled out and enabling quick wins.

-How would you deal with underpayments from customers in FSCM?
+Q11) How would you deal with underpayments from customers in FSCM?